lovettchris/lovettchris.github.io/posts/GraphModel/index.md

 Typically applications will want to define a set of related properties and categories, give that set a name and be able to reference the set that way.
 This is called a `GraphSchema`.
 A Graph can contain multiple different GraphSchemas.
 Typically GraphSchemas are defined statically and hooked into the common schema so they are discoverable from anywhere in the process, this ensures that properties are typed the same way throughout the process which is important.

-The following shows an example schema that defines a Background property of type Brush and Vegetable category that has a default typed value of Green for the Background property.
+The following shows an example schema that defines a `Background` property of type Brush and a `Vegetable` category that has a default typed value of Green for the Background property.

 ```csharp
 using Microsoft.VisualStudio.GraphModel.Schemas;